Snevee/myproject/README.md

 In addition to source code, GitHub supports the following formats and features:

-Documentation, including automatically rendered README files in a variety of Markdown-like file formats (see README files on GitHub)
-Issue tracking (including feature requests) with labels, milestones, assignees and a search engine.
-Pull requests with code review and comments.
+Documentation, including automatically rendered README files in a variety of Markdown-like file formats (see README files on GitHub), Issue tracking (including feature requests) with labels, milestones, assignees and a search engine, Pull requests with code review and comments,
-Graphs: pulse, contributors, commits, code frequency, punch card, network, members.
+Graphs: pulse, contributors, commits, code frequency, punch card, network, members, Email notifications,
-Email notifications.
-Option to subscribe someone to notifications by mentioning them.
+Option to subscribe someone to notifications by mentioning them, Emojis,
-Emojis
-Visualization of geospatial data
+Visualization of geospatial data.

 ## GitHub Enterprise
 GitHub Enterprise is similar to GitHub's public service but is designed for use by large-scale enterprise software development teams where the enterprise wishes to host their repositories behind a corporate firewall.